tensorflow/tfjs-models/body-pix/README.md

 // the array contains 307200 values, one for each pixel of the 640x480 image that was passed to the function.
 ```

-### Output Utility Functions
+### Output Visualization Utility Functions

 BodyPix contains utility functions to help with drawing and compositing using the outputs. **These API methods are experimental and subject to change.**

 #### `toMaskImageData`

-Given the output from estimating person segmentation, generates a black image with opacity and transparency at each pixel determined by the corresponding binary segmentation value at the pixel from the output.
-In other words, pixels where there is a person will be transparent and where there is not a person will be opaque, and visa-versa when `maskBackground` is set to false.
+Given the output from estimating single-person segmentation, generates a visualization of each pixel determined by the corresponding binary segmentation value at the pixel from the output.
+In other words, pixels where there is a person will be colored by the foreground color and where there is not a person will be colored by the background color.
 This can be used as a mask to crop a person or the background when compositing.

 ##### Inputs

 * **segmentation** The output from estimagePersonSegmentation.
-* **maskBackground** If the mask should be opaque where the background is.
-Defaults to true.
-When set to true, pixels where there is a person are transparent and where there is a background become opaque, and visa-versa when set to false.
+* **foreground** The foreground color (r,g,b,a) for visualizing pixels that
+belong to people.

+* **background** The background color (r,g,b,a) for visualizing pixels that
+ don't belong to people.

+* **drawContour** Whether to draw the contour around each person's segmentation mask.

 ##### Returns

-An [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) with the same width and height of the personSegmentation, with opacity and transparency at each pixel determined by the corresponding binary segmentation value at the pixel from the output.
+An [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) with the same width and height of the personSegmentation, with color and opacity at each pixel determined by the corresponding binary segmentation value at the pixel from the output.

 ##### Example Usage